Updates

 engine/ and theme/ replaced. pages/, settings/, and media/ unchanged.

-If you have an MCP server running, restart it to use the new version.
+Restart the dev server to use the new version.

 What gets replaced: engine/ and theme/

-What is never touched: pages/, settings/, media/, .mcp.json, package.json content
+What is never touched: pages/, settings/, media/, package.json content

 Project config safe: .sitemd/config.json (your deployment credentials and service keys) lives outside engine/ and theme/, so it's never affected by updates.

-If you installed sitemd globally via npm, update the global package first:
+If you installed sitemd globally via npm, update the global package:

 npm update -g @sitemd-cc/sitemd